Chapter I. Purpose and Goals

 Chapter V. General Meetings

 Art 9 If eight members ask for a general meeting the board must announce a meeting within two weeks.
+For such an ask to be valid, the members have to have been members of Alda for at least six weeks at the time of asking.
 The members who ask for a board meeting should state in their request which issues should be addressed and include requests for possible speakers, location or other relevant issues.
 The board is bound by the requests of the members unless the requests have obvious deficiencies or if it’s impossible to comply to them.
 Both the board and members, other then those who requested the meeting, can ask for other issues to be discussed at the meeting.
 Those requests should be made with sufficient notice.